 This apricot brisket is so tender and just sweet enough for Rosh Hashannah.
 It's full of flavor and my guests love it!
 I start this brisket two nights before I serve it for extra flavor and tenderness, but you don't have to if you're crunched for time.
 The dried fruit in this recipe turn into the most delicious, thick, beautiful sauce.
 We use the sauce like a gravy on the brisket and the rest of the meal.
 I hope that you love it as much as we do!

 I make chicken soup almost every Friday night and some variation of my traditional recipe for holidays.
 My daughter loves her chicken soup with matzah balls or dumplings.
 She particularly loves this one!
-This chicken soup has leeks, fresh herbs, and gluten free matzah balls for Rosh Hashannah.
+This chicken soup has leeks, fresh herbs, and gluten free matzah balls for Pesach and Rosh Hashannah.
 This recipe is Paleo and GAPs friendly.
 Enjoy!

 1 whole kosher chicken.
 We love Grow and Behold